benoitpetit/cml/README.md

 ## Overview

 **CML** is a command-line tool for viewing, filtering, and exporting log files.
-It provides a user-friendly interface for navigating log entries and applying various filters to find relevant information quickly.
+It provides a user-friendly interface for navigating log entries and applying various filters to quickly find relevant information.

 ## Features